You’ve got data. A lot of it.

 1. More reliable and relevant information

-Another benefit of first-party data is that you know its source and how it was obtained (i.e. with the consumer’s consent) so there is no gray area or issues with privacy laws.
+Another benefit of first-party data is that you know its source and how it was obtained (i.e. with the consumer’s consent and GDPR compliance) so there is no gray area or issues with privacy laws.

 2. Breaking down the barriers with identity resolution